(888) 595-9101 Call Now For Pricing and Availability

 Are There Medical Concerns?

 Unfortunately, seniors who suffer from Sundowner's syndrome have been noted to have a quicker mental decline as they age.
 Always consult with a medical professional prior to starting or stopping medications.
+Regular medical reviews are necessary to rule out treatable contributors and manage risks.
 There are some physical problems that may prevent the seniors from sleeping well which will increase the symptoms of Sundowner's syndrome.

 x